 In an effort to make our big school feel a bit smaller to our students, to facilitate interaction of students in different grade levels, and to provide students with a comprehensive network of support, we initiated the Block System.

+- Block Levels (all students in grades 9-11) - in the Block Level students are assigned to one of six blocks: Dulo, Falcons, Flaming Tigers, Golden Lions, Magma, and Tangra.
 Each block is composed of approximately 88 students with an equal number of boys and girls.
 Also, there is equal representation from each of the three grade levels: 9, 10, and 11.